-Education & Training
+Technical Assistance & Training

 Technical assistance and training is the heartbeat of our work at AIANTA

 From Tourism 101 to the intricacies of international outreach, our experienced team helps tribes and native-owned businesses create tourism experiences that honor culture, tradition and history.

-The American Indian Tourism Conference
+American Indian Tourism Conference

-Designed to share knowledge, experience and best practices from tourism programs around the U.S., AITC features an impressive line-up of expert speakers who provide resources and training to build capacity; networking opportunities to share, teach and learn from each other; and a presentation of AIANTA’s Destination Awards, honoring the best of Indian Country tourism and hospitality.
+Designed to share knowledge, experience and best practices from tourism programs around the U.S., AITC features an impressive line-up of expert speakers, best-in-class networking opportunities and a presentation of AIANTA’s Enough Good People Industry Awards, honoring the best of Indian Country tourism.

 The program is comprised of six courses.
 One course is scheduled per week during two three-week blocks with a week break in the middle.
 Each course typically requires 6-8 hours of study, including readings, tourism lectures and presentations.
 Participants are required to complete a written assignment at the end of each course.

 Upon successful completion of the six courses, students receive a Professional Certificate in Cultural Heritage Tourism from The George Washington University School of Business.
 This is a non-credit, non- degree program.